 With Metricool, you can analyze your competitors and get information about the accounts of the influencers you want and learn about their metrics.

-How to put into practice Social Listening
+How to Put Social Listening Into Action

-The best way to use Social Listening is through tools that save you time and help you get all the information at once.
+The best way to use social listening is through tools that save you time and help you get all the information at once.

-✅Configure the keywords related to your business
+✅ Research the keywords related to your business

 With listening tools track keywords related to your company: